bureauofthefiscalservice/federalfinancialmanagement/business-exchange-standards.md

     <li>Is the Authoritative Reference(s) listed correct and comprehensive?</li>
     <li>Are we missing any data elements</li>
 </ul>
-        <p>Note: We are not requesting feedback to the elements previously defined in the DATA Act Information Model Schema or the Fiscal Service Data Registry at this time.</p>
+Note: We are not requesting feedback to the elements previously defined in the DATA Act Information Model Schema or the Fiscal Service Data Registry at this time.